-The notice of the secured party's intended disposition must be given toa.
-Notice to the Debtor
+The notice of the secured party's intended disposition must be given to-

 - The debtor (see III.C.2.a. below); - Any secondary obligor (see III.C.2.b. below); and - Certain other persons with an interest in the collateral, but only if the collateral is other than consumer goods (see III.C.2.c. below).